Shortest LCD embeddings of binary, ternary and quaternary linear codes: Optimal LCD codes

 We summarize our new codes in Table~\ref{tab:LCD_table-2}.
 Here, the first column gives the code name, the second column denotes the field size, the third column denotes our new parameters, the fourth column gives code parameters from BKLC (Magma) before the embedding, the fifth column denotes the dimension of the hull of BKLC, and the last column gives the previously known parameters with references.
+For the new parameter sets \([23,4,14]\) and \([23,5,12]\) listed in Table~\ref{tab:LCD_table-2}, we found 226 and 38 inequivalent codes, respectively.
+The corresponding data can be found at~\cite{An-git}.